Zygmunt Rumel

-Zygmunt Jan Rumel (22 February 1915 – 10 July 1943) was a Polish poet and, during World War II, underground officer of the Bataliony Chłopskie partisans in the Wolhynia Region of the Second Polish Republic.
+Zygmunt Jan Rumel (22 February 1915 – 10 July 1943) was a Polish poet and, during World War II, underground officer of the Bataliony Chłopskie partisans in the Volhynia Region of the Second Polish Republic.
 Rumel's poetic talent was acknowledged by renowned Polish poet Leopold Staff and dramatist Jarosław Iwaszkiewicz.
 One of his poems entitled "Dwie matki" (Two mothers) in which Rumel described his love of Poland and Ukraine, was published in a popular Płomyk magazine in 1935 (issue No. 28).
 He was killed by the Ukrainian Insurgent Army during the massacres of Poles in Volhynia in 1943.

 Life

 Rumel, whose talent was often compared to the one of Krzysztof Kamil Baczyński, was born in Saint Petersburg during World War I, and grew up in Krzemieniec in the Wołyń Voivodeship province of the Second Polish Republic.
 The exact location of his birth has not been confirmed.
 He came from a military family, his father Władysław, an agricultural engineer, was also an officer of the Polish Army who fought in the Polish–Soviet War and was awarded the Cross of Virtuti Militari.
 Some time in the 1920s, the family settled in Volhynia as military osadniks.

 The Rumels lived in the countryside near Krzemieniec, in a manor once belonging to the family of Juliusz Słowacki.
 His parents were avid readers and their son inherited it from them.
 At home, he read Polish classics of Słowacki and Adam Mickiewicz.
 Zygmunt graduated from a renowned Liceum Krzemienieckie and went to Warsaw to continue his education at the Warsaw University.
 Leopold Staff once said to his mother Janina (née Tyminska): Keep an eye on this boy, he will be a great poet one day.

 While living in Warsaw, in the second half of the 1930s he was actively involved in social life of Volhynian Poles.
 Rumel was a member of Volhynian Association of Village Youth, and cooperated with People's University in the village of Rozyn, where he probably met senator Kazimierz Banach (pl).
 He was a publicist of the Droga Pracy magazine, writing about history and society.
-Rumel supported the idea of multinational Poland, and cooperated with a bilingual (Polish and Ukrainian) magazine Młoda Wies – Molode Selo, which was published in Krzemieniec.
+Rumel supported the idea of multinational Poland, and cooperated with a bilingual (Polish and Ukrainian) magazine Młoda Wieś – Molode Selo, which was published in Krzemieniec.